 Leading U.S. States with Mandatory Sick Leave Policies

 Many states in the U.S. have passed laws mandating that employers offer separate sick leave policies.
 As reported by the U.S. Department of Labor, as of December 2024, 18 states and the District of Columbia have enacted paid sick leave laws.
 These laws require covered private employers to provide paid sick leave to their eligible employees, allowing them to attend to their own health needs and/or those of a family member.
-Here are some notable examples:

 California Paid Sick Leave Law

-Enacted in 2014, California's paid sick leave law requires employers to provide at least 40 hours or five days of paid sick leave per year, effective January 1, 2024.
+Enacted in 2014, California's paid sick leave law requires employers to provide at least 40 hours or 5 days of paid sick leave per year, effective January 1, 2024.
 This is an update from the previous requirement of 24 hours or three days per year.
 This change ensures that employees have more time to address their health needs without financial strain.

 New York Paid Sick Leave Law